 If the deposited content has already been published, copyright terms and other legal restrictions, such as publishers’ embargo periods, must be respected.
 Any copyright violations are entirely the responsibility of the authors/contributors.
 To check publishers’ self-archiving policies you may use SHERPA/ROMEO.

-If the deposited content is unpublished, the author maintains copyright.
+If the deposited content is unpublished, the author retains copyright.
 The Institute for Philosophy and Social Theory does not preclude publishing the documents in journals, monographs, or in other repositories.
 If you intend to publish the content, please check the publisher’s policy on prior or parallel publication.
 To do this, you may use SHERPA/ROMEO.

 Whenever a user visits the repository, certain information is gathered and stored automatically.
 This information does not generally identify the user personally.
 Information that is automatically collected and stored when visiting the repository site includes: